muratk5n/thirdwave/en/README.md

 If they want better education, they should ask for prerecorded lecture videos of the experts to teach their children rather than a parrot/imbecile wildly gestulating (teacher)

 ---

+N. Portman or JA?
+JA, hands down.
+Portman looks like from the hood, she dime a dozen.

+---

+I'd seen the actress J. Alexander way before, in a little show called Kyle XY..
+She was great, with that stauesque look.
+The only negative, a bit chubby in places..
+But she made an excellent transition to her next phase, w demanding action, and looks quite fit.
+I'm impressed.

+---